The Lost World of Yiddish Films in Poland

 For his portrayal of Jewish society, Józef Ostoja-Sulnicki was accused of anti-Semitism.
 The accusations were powered by his previous publication in which he juxtaposed the so-called "Polish" Jewish with those who came to Poland from the depths of the tsarist Empire and who he thought were radical nationalists.

-The Rabbi's Power - a Polish film in America
+'The Rabbi's Power' – A Polish film in the US

-Lamedvovnik – Jewish mysticism
+'Lamed Vovnik' – Jewish mysticism

-In Polish Forests – against religious radicalism
+'In Polish Forests' – against religious radicalism

-In his film, Turkow presented Jews who assimilated into Polish culture and Polish society, a viewpoint which angered religious radicals.
-A representative of the Agudas Isroel party accused the film of deviating from religious laws and demanded the removal of "erotic scenes" which didn't meet the standards of traditional morality.
+In his film, Turkow presented Jews who assimilated into Polish culture and Polish society – a viewpoint which angered religious radicals.
+A representative of the Agudas Isroel party accused the film of deviating from religious laws and demanded the removal of 'erotic scenes' which didn't meet the standards of traditional morality.
 Once the producers altered the film according to the censor's requests, it resulted in a film that had nothing to do with the original project.

-Cinema underwent a sound revolution at the beginning of the 1930s.
-Polish cinema in Yiddish didn't transition into sound straight away.
+Cinema underwent a sound revolution at the beginning of the 1930s, but Polish cinema in Yiddish didn't transition into sound straight away.
 With the appearance of Aleksander Ford, a young director, it finally found the guide it needed to keep it relevant.
-Ford later became one of the most important figures of Polish cinema (author of among other Piątka z ulicy Barskiej / Five from Barska Street and Krzyżacy / Knights of the Teutonic Order.
+Ford later became one of the most important figures of Polish cinema, as the creator of, among others, Five Boys from Barska Street and Knights of the Teutonic Order.

 The Golden era of Yiddish

-I Have Sinned – fleeing from Hitler
+'I Have Sinned' – fleeing from Hitler

-Yiddle with His Fiddle – a musical befitting an era
+'Yiddle with His Fiddle' – a musical befitting an era

-One of the most popular motion pictures of the era was the aforementioned Yiddle with His Fiddle (Jidl mitn fidl in Yiddish) with the legendary Molly Picon.
-A musical which captures the fate of a group of itinerant musicians and was shot in the breathtaking scenery of Kazimierz Dolny (a small town in Central Poland), it overwhelmed both the public and the critics.
+One of the most popular motion pictures of the era was the aforementioned Yiddle with His Fiddle (Jidl Mitn Fidl in Yiddish) with the legendary Molly Picon.
+A musical which captures the fate of a group of itinerant musicians and was shot in the breathtaking scenery of Kazimierz Dolny, a small town in Central Poland, it overwhelmed both the public and the critics.

 Molly Picon – singing star

-The Dybbuk – among the ghosts
+'The Dybbuk' – among the ghosts

 The title of the masterpiece of Jewish cinema must, however, go to Michał Waszyński's The Dybbuk.
-Based on a play by Szymin An-Sky, the film became a leading work of the mystical current in Jewish cinema, to which the aforementioned The Rabbi's Power also belonged.
+Based on a play by Szymon An-Sky, the film became a leading work of the mystical current in Jewish cinema, to which the aforementioned The Rabbi's Power also belonged.
 Waszyński mixed symbolism with folklore, mysticism with ceremony, and The Dybbuk was an exotic journey to the world of Hasidic Judaism.

-The end of Yiddish cinema – or Ford's Children Must Laugh
+The end of Yiddish cinema – or Ford's 'Children Must Laugh'